sofn-xyz/mailing/README.md

 # Mailing [working title]

-A simple framework for authoring and sending great emails from your react app.
+#### Send great emails from your react app.

 - ✅ Email templates with React components
 - ✅ Battle-tested components that work across clients (Outlook!)
 - ✅ Mail previews for quick development
 - ✅ Test-mode for ensuring emails send and have the correct content
-- ✅ Uses the venerable nodemailer
-- ✅ Inspired by the venerable rails ActionMailer
+- ✅ Inspired by ActionMailer
 - ✅ Plays well with js frameworks like redwood.js, remix, next.js
 - ✅ Written in Typescript

 # TODO: VIDEO HERE

+## Why?

+I love a good email.
+Usage metrics imply that a lot of people do.
+Bad emails suck.

+But every web developer I've ever met hates making them.

+Let's make coding them fun.

 ## Setup